 The most recent Laureates were announced by the White House in December 2015.

-- Nominations for 2020 are now open until April 3.
+- Nominations for 2020 are closed.
+Nominations for 2021 will open in January.

 - Sign up for the USPTO Awards newsletter to receive announcements.

 - Please refer to the nomination guidelines and sample recommendation letter in the side bar on this page.

 - Starting in 2019, nominations are eligible for three years.

 - Nominations of candidates from traditionally underrepresented groups are encouraged.

 - We encourage all nominators to get in touch with the NMTI program staff with your questions.
 We want to help you submit a quality application.